 Both senescent flowers and fruits continue to be recorded as 'flowers' until they have exposed seed hairs (Figure 9) from open capsules.
-From the time of exposure of the hairs from as much as a single splitting capsule, they are recorded as 'senescent'.
-Notice that fruits may be affected by larvae so that they expose seed hairs from the bottom of the capsules (excreta from the larvae are often visible among the seed hairs).
+From the time of exposure of the hairs from as much as a single splitting capsule, they are recorded as 'senescent' (note: capsules in "active" catkins may be open but emptied of seed hairs).
+Notice that fruits may be affected by larvae so that they expose seed hairs from the bottom of the capsules (excreta from the larvae are often visible among the seed hairs, which may also appear denser).
 These capsules must not be recorded as senescent but should be recorded separately.
-In Kobbefjord, this has not yet been observed.
+In Kobbefjord, this was first observed in 2020 (figure 10).
 Senescent male flowers are not counted.

 Figure 9.
-Senescent Salix glauca female flowers with hairs.
+Senescent Salix glauca female flowers with hairs from open capsules